statespace-tech/toolfront/README.md

 ```

 **Parameters**:
-  - `filepath`: Path to the document file (mutually exclusive with text)
+  - `source`: Path to the document file (mutually exclusive with text)
-  - `text`: Document content as text (mutually exclusive with filepath)
+  - `text`: Document content as text (mutually exclusive with source)

 > [!TIP]
 > **Installation Options:** Use `toolfront[all]` for all database support, or install specific extras using comma-separated values e.g. `toolfront[postgres,mysql,document]`.